CFPM/RapidCF/README.md

 	var importArray = NewArray(1);
 	importArray[1] = {"firstName":"Billiam","lastName":"Bopper"};
 	importArray[2] = {"firstName":"Ryno","lastName":"Ralley"};
-	var users = ORM.importAll("user",importArray);
+	var users = RB.importAll("user",importArray);

+###own
+Accepts: Bean, owned Component Name, bean Column, owned Component Column, owned Beans
+Returns: Array of Beans
+Example:

+	var addresses = RB.own(user, 'address', 'id', 'userid');

 -----

 ##Beans
-Beans are RedBeanCF Objects created by ORM.
+Beans are RedBeanCF Objects created by RB.
 They are what RedBean uses for all CRUD operations

 ###Models
-To add a model for a Bean, you will need to ensure that a <componentName>Model.cfc file exists in your file path for Models and that it extends RedBeanCF/model.cfc.
+To add a model for a Bean, you will need to ensure that a <componentName>Model.cfc file exists in your file path for Models.
 While Models are stored in Beans, They have access to the bean data through "this.bean".

-	component displayname="userModel" extends="RedBeanCF.model" {
+	component displayname="userModel" {

 		function getFullName(){
 			return this.bean.firstName & " " & this.bean.lastName;